 Jianshan Trail Introduction

-Jianshan is known as "Tamsui's Fuji Mountain" due to its shape resembling Japan's Mount Fuji.
-The trail is approximately 1,620 meters long, with the entrance located at the back of Lingyun Zen Temple.
-It connects with the Fulong Mountain Trail at its endpoint, meandering through lush green forests, accompanied by the sounds of birds and cicadas, making for a truly pleasant experience.
-The first segment, about 370 meters long, ascends in a zigzag pattern to a fork in the path; the right path leads to "Eagle Peak," where an elegant round pavilion awaits at the highest point for resting.
-Continuing along the main Jianshan Trail after the fork, there are paths leading to the Hard Man Ridge Trail, while going straight leads to the most challenging "Lienfeng" hike of Jianshan.
-The Lienfeng trail ascends gradually, with peaks towering higher as you progress.
-At 500 meters along the route, it is the steepest section, but fortunately, there is a relatively flat saddle with a pavilion where visitors can catch their breath before the final 320-meter push.
-The last segment of the trail spirals up the steep cliff, and many hikers feel exhausted and drenched in sweat at this point.
-However, as long as you stay focused on the goal and take it step by step, the beauty of the summit is within reach.
-Once at the top, the stunning views await.
-Relax in the pavilion and enjoy the scenery, which will make you forget the fatigue.
-The most spectacular view is about 50 meters below the peak, where, emerging from the dense forest, the vista opens up, allowing you to take in the distant blue coastline, the Datun Mountain range, the Hard Man Ridge right in front of you, and the red Guandu Bridge spanning the Tamsui River below, alongside the skyscrapers of the bustling city, creating a perfectly composed Taipei landscape painting.
-There's a saying, "Going up the mountain is easy, but coming down is hard."
-After feasting on the stunning views, the winding descent often requires the use of ropes or handrails, so be cautious and proceed slowly.
-Before descending, don’t forget to take a deep breath and give yourself a pat on the back for the accomplishment resulting from the combination of physical strength and willpower.
+Jianshan, resembling Japan's Mount Fuji in shape, is also known as "Tamsui's Fuji Mountain."
+The trail is approximately 1,620 meters long, with the entrance located at the back of Lingyun Zen Temple, connecting to the Fulong Mountain Trail.
+The entire trail meanders through lush greenery, accompanied by the sounds of birds and cicadas, creating a pleasant and enjoyable experience.
+The initial section of about 370 meters ascends in a zigzag pattern to a fork, where the right path leads to "Eagle's Peak," featuring an elegant circular pavilion at its highest point for resting.
+Continuing along the main Jianshan trail after the fork, there is a junction that connects to the Gutsy Ridge Trail, while going straight leads to the most challenging part, the "Lianfeng" hike.
+The Lianfeng section rises gradually, with each peak higher than the last.
+After about 500 meters of ascent, this part of the ridge becomes the steepest.
+Fortunately, before reaching the summit, there is a relatively flat saddle with a pavilion for visitors to catch their breath, preparing for the final 320-meter push to the top.
+The last segment of the trail spirals up a steep rock face, where many hikers may feel exhausted and drenched in sweat.
+However, by staying persistent and slowing down, the beautiful summit is within reach.
+Once at the top, the stunning views await at the pavilion, making one forget all fatigue.
+The most spectacular scenery is about 50 meters below the peak, emerging from the dense forest into a clear view, encompassing the distant blue coastline, the Datun Mountain Range, the rugged Gutsy Ridge right ahead, and the red Guandu Bridge crossing the Tamsui River below, contrasted with the skyscrapers of the bustling city, creating a picturesque scene of Taipei.
+As the saying goes, "It's easy to go up the mountain but hard to come down."
+After enjoying the magnificent sights, the winding descent often requires the use of ropes or the trail railings, necessitating careful steps.
+Before heading down, don't forget to take a deep breath and give yourself a pat on the back!
+This is the reward of combining physical strength with willpower.